 Students are required to attend and participate in our class discussions.
 Critical participation and dialogue are essential to the collaborative learning space we create in this course.
 All students are expected to have completed the readings, reflected on the readings, and come thoughtfully prepared for discussion.
-This includes bringing organized notes, 2-3 formulated questions, and 2-3 insights/takeaways.
-Additionally, there will be activities administered periodically that you will be expected to complete while in class.
-Furthermore, all students are expected to engage in thoughtful and respectful discussion at least once per meeting.
-This will be gauged mostly through classroom participation in large group, as well as small group discussions.
-Attendance will be taken at the top of class, so try your best to arrive on time.
+This includes bringing organized notes, formulated questions, and insights/takeaways.
+All students are expected to engage in thoughtful and respectful discussion every meeting.